 Whilst Asylum and City served up Riddler-themed collectables for you to discover, Batman: Arkham Origins provides a rather meagre offering compared to the wit of those crafted by the green-clad villain.
 You’ll instead be destroying Penguin’s arms cache, Black Mask’s drug stash, and severing network relay points, with passable side quests involving the Mad Hatter and Anarky beyond this.

 An in-game Accomplishments system replicates that found on other consoles for those wishing to objectify their escapades across Gotham, whilst New Game Plus and the perma-death I Am The Night modes await you beyond completion for you to truly rinse the game for all it has to offer.
-Whereas Challenge Mode proves a far more enjoyable are to focus your efforts, honing your skills between more combat or stealth-orientated objectives with the quantity of levels having already expanded by the separate Deathstroke and Initiation Challenge Packs available through the Nintendo eShop.
+Whereas Challenge Mode proves a far more enjoyable area to focus your efforts, honing your skills between more combat or stealth-orientated objectives with the number of levels having already expanded by the separate Deathstroke and Initiation Challenge Packs available through the Nintendo eShop.

 Wii U GamePad implementation is largely limitive, hardly becoming the next candidate to adorn Batman’s utility belt.
 Quick access to an interactive map saves you frequently pausing with double-tapping in any location placing a custom waypoint, with players also able to search crime scenes using motion control rather than button input, if desired.
 Beyond this there’s nothing else of merit, with the GamePad used far less than that seen within last year’s Batman: Arkham City Armored Edition which is troubling to find that the studio’s previous experience hasn’t come to the fore, to say the least.

 Sit through the game’s extensive credits, and you’ll wonder precisely why that is.
-It’s not the least of Batman: Arkham Origins troubles either, with a choppy framerate affecting cinematics and gameplay alike – which is worrisome when much of the game’s assets are recognisable from Rocksteady’s own efforts.
+It’s not the least of Batman: Arkham Origins’ troubles either, with a choppy framerate affecting cinematics and gameplay alike – which is worrisome when much of the game’s assets are recognisable from Rocksteady’s own efforts.
 Gotham also feels sparse and uninhabited, with side missions achieving little in further bringing its corrupt world to life.
-Which is a shame seeing as the game’s narrative can secure itself praise through the efforts for character exploration between Batman and The Joker’s relationship, aided further by Roger Craig Smith and Troy Baker voicing their respective roles commendably.
+This is a shame seeing as the game’s narrative can secure itself praise through the efforts for character exploration between Batman and The Joker’s relationship, aided further by Roger Craig Smith and Troy Baker voicing their respective roles commendably.

 Batman: Arkham Origins is played safe, then.
 Failing to elevate itself beyond that which came before it, those that are eager to return to Gotham will still find enough to enjoy whilst the ride lasts.
 Just don’t expect it to revolutionise the series any further beyond that which you’ve already experienced.